TrackerBots: Autonomous Unmanned Aerial Vehicle for Real-Time Localization and Tracking of Multiple Radio-Tagged Animals: Conclusions

-We have developed and demonstrated an autonomous aerial vehicle system for range only tracking and localization of VHF radio-tagged animals under RSSI based measurement uncertainty and mobility of targets during their discovery in the field.
-The joint particle filter and POMDP with R\'{e}nyi divergence based reward function provided an accurate method to explore, track and locate multiple animals while considering the resource constraints of the underlying UAV platform.
-In addition, we have realized a UAV system under 2~kg to ensure both the practicability and the accessibility of the technology to conservation biologists.
+We have developed and demonstrated an autonomous aerial vehicle system for tracking and localizing VHF radio-tagged animals using noisy RSSI based measurements and considered the mobility of targets during their discovery in the field.
+The joint particle filter and POMDP with R\'{e}nyi divergence based reward function provided an accurate method to explore, track and locate multiple animal collars while considering the resource constraints of the underlying UAV platform.
+In addition, we have realized a lightweight sensor system to minimize the payload on a UAV and achieve longer flight times.

-While we have demonstrated a successful system, we have only formulated our approach as a two-dimensional tracking problem that is ideally suitable for tracking endangered species in largely flat terrains and grasslands.
-Consequently, the current approach is not suitable for tracking wildlife in hills or mountainous areas and it would require: i) a UAV capability to maintain a fixed relative altitude above the ground; or ii) formulating a 3D tracking problem to extend our method to all topographical conditions.
-We leave the latter for future work.
+We have demonstrated the robustness and scalability of the system in field experiments with five VHF radio collar tags under various motion dynamics.
+We conducted 20 autonomous flights and over 10 manual flights for sensor system evaluations.
+Our future goal is to evaluate our aerial robot system in field trials with different species of animals.
+We are in the process of obtaining ethics clearance for our first trial with the engendered Southern Hairy Nose wombats in South Australia.